 Environmental sustainability efforts have been identified as Vail’s highest priorities for action according to respondents who took part in the Town of Vail community survey which was circulated during the spring.
 The survey findings were presented to the Town Council on June 16 by the research firm RRC Associates which also included an overview of department and service ratings as well as comments associated with the public health crisis.

 Overnight public parking in Vail will remain free throughout the summer as the town continues to scale its operations to adjust to the public health crisis.
 Vehicles may remain parked in the Vail Village and Lionshead garages for up to 72 hours, as well as the Red Sandstone garage on the North Frontage Road.
 Paid overnight parking was implemented during the 2018 summer season to increase available parking spaces during the day.
 However, due to the pandemic, the town is adjusting its operations to reflect a decrease in parking demand and reductions in seasonal staffing.

 The Town of Vail remains in a strong financial position according to results of the 2019 audit which was presented to the Town Council this week by Michael Jenkins of McMahan and Associates.
 The report gave the town a "clean" opinion, which means the auditors believe the financial statements are presented fairly in all material respects.

-The Vail Town Council will review updated budget projections, recovery plans and other related matters during its Tuesday, May 5 evening meeting as the COVID-19 pandemic continues to impact the town’s operations and overall economy.
-The discussion is listed as item 4.3 on the evening meeting which begins at 6 p.m.
+The Vail Town Council will review updated budget projections, recovery plans and other related matters during its Tuesday, June 2 meeting as the COVID-19 pandemic continues to impact the town’s operations and overall economy.
+The discussion is listed as item 1.5 on the afternoon meeting agenda which begins at 3 p.m.
 The meeting will be live streamed at www.highfivemedia.org/live-five.
-Public comment will be taken in advance at firstname.lastname@example.org.